Skip to main content

 Under “Module visibility” there are 3 options:

-4. Editing module sharing under permissions
+4. Manage module specific user permissions

 Screenshot_2022-12-14_at_13.17.01.png

-5. Click on save to finalize your module
+5. Click on SAVE to finalize your module

 Adding more modules